 The SIPOC process map is very important for identifying the following elements:

-1. How the current processes are operating
+- How the current processes are operating.

-Q: Explain what do you mean by FEMA?
+Q20: Explain what do you mean by FEMA?

 So basically it promotes the cause of preventing defects before even they occur.
 So in a sense being proactive and making sure that are no known defects within the process.

-2. Ability to detect a defect.
+- Ability to detect a defect.

-3. Defect severity level
+- Defect severity level.

-Q: What are the three steps for Root cause analysis?
+Q21: What are the three steps for Root cause analysis?

 Ans: The three steps for Root cause analysis is:

 Open step: This is the initial step where all the team members are gathered together and do a brainstorming session on all possible scenarios.

 Narrow step: During this phase, all the possible explanations and scenarios are narrowed down to an extent considering our current sigma performance.

 close step: During this phase, the project team will validate all the narrowed down list of explanations for the current sigma performance.

 Ans: DFSS stands for Define for Six Sigma.

 This process is actually involved in designing or redesigning the service or a product from scratch.
 One of the cases where the project is following DMAIC methodology, it goes into DFSS project because of the designing related tasks.

-Q: Explain what is a pareto principle?
+Q23: Explain what is a Pareto principle?

-Using this rule, it will help the team to focus on specific tasks and issues which might have a greater impact if they are not looked into at the initial stages.
+Using this rule will help the team to focus on specific tasks and issues which might have a greater impact if they are not looked into at the initial stages.

-Q: So how does the cost of six sigma implementation is estimated by the organizations?
+Q24: So how does the cost of six sigma implementation is estimated by the organizations?

 1. The cost associated with six sigma implementation can be paid out from the direct payroll of the company and identify the individuals who were involved in this process full time and paid accordingly

-2. This is an indirect payroll policy where the individuals are identified and payout based on the activities like data gathering, measurements, and discussions with the product owners etc.
+2. This is an indirect payroll policy where the individuals are identified and payout based on the activities like data gathering, measurements, and discussions with the product owners, etc.

 3. This is purely a consultative approach, where the consultants will be paid based on the number of hours they have to spend to train and mentor the team

-Q: What is a data collection plan?
+Q25: What is a data collection plan?

 Ans: A data collection plan is nothing but a plan which is used to collect the necessary data.
 So within this plan, the following aspects are covered.

 So the main reason to collect data is to understand the current process and portray possible improvement suggestions.
 The data can be collected from three different primary sources they are as follows:

-2. Process: the process is nothing but the execution steps where the factors like efficiency, time requirements, cost, defects are taken into consideration for process improvements.
+Process: the process is nothing but the execution steps where the factors like efficiency, time requirements, cost, defects are taken into consideration for process improvements.